Culinary pros share some of their insider expertise.

-Chef Tracey Augustine, a Los Angeles native and professional chef who enjoys cooking and teaching while creating testing recipes for the global kitchen appliance brand Breville, Inc. She shares a few practical pointers:
+Chef Tracey Augustine, a Los Angeles, California native and professional chef who enjoys cooking and teaching while creating testing recipes for the global kitchen appliance brand Breville, Inc. She shares a few practical pointers:

 - Have sharp knives in your kitchen to prevent cutting yourself when slicing or chopping.
 Buy a hand-held sharpener that is easy to use and invest in steel which helps keep the blade and edges aligned in between sharpening.
 Invest in a good cutting board and have separate boards for raw meats.

 - A non-porous cutting board is best for raw meats as bacteria are less likely to get in.